itraccoons/jcase/README.md

-# R-edu: JCase //Learning Java
+# R-edu: JCase // Learning Java
 This repository is my start point of learning Java.
 For now my JCase has a lot of gaps, stubs or blackouts after 60 hours of searching, reading, watching, trying, coding, sicking, whatever-ing...